hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-update-host-certificate admin example.com

-Function updates certificates for hestia
+This function updates the SSL certificate used for Hestia Control Panel.

 *******************************************************************